Three weeks into production. Median latency 380ms. Error rate 0.3%. Token spend on budget. SLO review signed off. The team moved on.

 Can I use OpenTelemetry for quality signals?

-Yes.
-The GenAI semantic conventions cover model, token counts, and latency out of the box as of 2025.
+Yes — with a clear understanding of what the conventions cover.
+The OTel GenAI semantic conventions standardize genai.system, genai.request.model, token counts, finish reasons, and latency histograms.
+As of early 2026, most GenAI attributes are experimental status.
 For quality signals, you extend with custom span attributes: quality.score.format, quality.score.relevance, genai.prompt.hash, genai.prompt.version.
-OpenTelemetry collectors pass custom attributes through without modification — no changes to your pipeline, backend, or dashboard configuration are needed beyond adding the attributes at instrumentation time.
+Collectors pass custom attributes through without modification — no pipeline changes needed beyond adding the attributes at instrumentation time.

 How do I handle non-determinism when scoring quality?